Luc-Bertin/PythonBlog/_posts/2020-09-25-Scikit-Learn.md

 image: assets/images/post_some_statistical_elements/index_img/cover.jpg
 image_index: assets/images/post_some_statistical_elements/index_img/cover.jpg
 tags: [featured]
+toc: true

 ---

 > Machine Learning is the field of study that gives computers the ability to learn without being explicitly programmed (if,if,if,else,if). —Arthur Samuel, 1959

-The promise with ML is to have a general framework to create data-related models which we expect to be more robust, personalized and easier to maintain into detecting patterns than hard-coding a set of rules. <br>
+The promise with ML is to have a general framework to create data-related models which we expect to be **more robust, personalized and easier to maintain** into detecting patterns than **hard-coding a set of rules**.<br>
 Detecting new patterns over time, or from different sources, only require you to update the model or retrain it over the corresponding set of data.<br>

-ML models can later be inspected to infer about relationships between variables, and give humans a better understanding on complex and massive data (this is also called data mining).
-But in my opinion there should be caution on such practice as to infer on the data generation process which is something that better falls in the scope of statistics.
-Statistics emphasizes inference, whereas machine learning emphasizes prediction.
-Satistics explicitly takes uncertainty into account and confront while ML is more empirical including allowance for high-order interactions that are not pre-specified.
+ML models can also be inspected to infer about relationships between variables, and give humans a better understanding on complex and massive data, this is also called **data mining**. <br>
+But in my opinion there should be caution on such practice as to infer on the data generation process which is something that better falls in the scope of **statistics**.

+Statistics emphasizes inference, whereas Machine Learning emphasizes prediction.
+Actually the term *inference* in ML refers more as the predictions made on unseen data from an already trained model while inference in statistics is the process to deduce properties of an underlying distribution of probability.
+Satistics explicitly takes uncertainty into account onto the model and use multiple methods of inference such as hypothesis testing on the observed data which is believed to have originated from a larger population.

+and confront while ML is more empirical including allowance for high-order interactions that are not pre-specified.

+A statistical hypothesis is a hypothesis that is testable on the basis of observed data modeled as the realised values taken by a collection of random variables.[1]
+A set of data (or several sets of data, taken together) are modelled as being realised values of a collection of random variables having a joint probability distribution in some set of possible joint distributions.
+The hypothesis being tested is exactly that set of possible probability distributions.

 Neithertheless, ML emboddies representation-